Dicklesworthstone/system_resource_protection_script/README.md

 - ✅ Enables per-unit CPU / memory / task accounting by default
 - ✅ Raises default limits for file descriptors and processes
 - ✅ **Especially helpful in WSL2** where resource defaults can be surprisingly low
+- 💡 WSL helper: `srps-wsl-earlyoom.ps1` (installed to `/usr/local/share`) can be run from elevated PowerShell to start EarlyOOM inside WSL if systemd user services aren’t active.

 > ⚠️ **Important:** Changes take effect on the next boot of PID 1 (i.e., next full system or WSL systemd session restart).